-Background-Whether knowledge of genetic risk for coronary heart disease (CHD) affects health-related outcomes is unknown.
-We investigated whether incorporating a genetic risk score (GRS) in CHD risk estimates lowers low-density lipoprotein cholesterol (LDL-C) levels.

-Methods and Results-Participants (n=203, 45-65 years old, at intermediate risk for CHD, and not on statins) were randomized to receive their 10-year probability of CHD based either on a conventional risk score (CRS) or CRS + GRS (+GRS).
-Participants in the +GRS group were stratified as having high (+H-GRS) or average/low (+L-GRS) GRS.
-Risk was disclosed by a genetic counselor followed by shared decision-making regarding statin therapy with a physician.
-We compared the primary endpoint of LDL-C levels at 6 months and assessed whether any other differences were due to changes in dietary fat intake, physical activity levels or statin use.
-Participants (mean age 59.4±5 years, 48% men, mean 10-year CHD risk 8.5±4.1%) were allocated to receive either CRS (n=100) or +GRS (n=103).
-At the end of the study period, the +GRS group had a lower LDL-C levels (92.3±32.7 vs. 105.9±33.3 mg/dL; P=0.04). +H-GRS participants had lower LDL-C levels (92.3±32.9 mg/dL) than CRS participants (P=0.02) but not +L-GRS participants (100.9±32.2 mg/dL; P=0.18).
-Statins were initiated more often in the +GRS group than in the CRS group (39% vs. 22%, P<0.01).
+- Background-Whether knowledge of genetic risk for coronary heart disease (CHD) affects health-related outcomes is unknown.
+We investigated whether incorporating a genetic risk score (GRS) in CHD risk estimates lowers low-density lipoprotein cholesterol (LDL-C) levels. - Methods and Results-Participants (n=203, 45-65 years of age, at intermediate risk for CHD, and not on statins) were randomly assigned to receive their 10-year probability of CHD based either on a conventional risk score (CRS) or CRS + GRS (GRS).
+Participants in the GRS group were stratified as having high or average/low GRS.
+Risk was disclosed by a genetic counselor followed by shared decision making regarding statin therapy with a physician.
+We compared the primary end point of LDL-C levels at 6 months and assessed whether any differences were attributable to changes in dietary fat intake, physical activity levels, or statin use.
+Participants (mean age, 59.4±5 years; 48% men; mean 10-year CHD risk, 8.5±4.1%) were allocated to receive either CRS (n=100) or GRS (n=103).
+At the end of the study period, the GRS group had a lower LDL-C than the CRS group (96.5±32.7 versus 105.9±33.3 mg/dL; P=0.04).
+Participants with high GRS had lower LDL-C levels (92.3±32.9 mg/dL) than CRS participants (P=0.02) but not participants with low GRS (100.9±32.2 mg/dL; P=0.18).
+Statins were initiated more often in the GRS group than in the CRS group (39% versus 22%, P<0.01).
 No significant differences in dietary fat intake and physical activity levels were noted.

 Conclusions-Disclosure of CHD risk estimates that incorporated genetic risk information led to lower LDL-C levels than disclosure of CHD risk based on conventional risk factors alone.
-Clinical Trial Registration Information-ClinicalTrials.gov.
-Identifier: NCT01936675.